 Polestar 2

-The Polestar 2 sprinkles some Scandinavian magic dust over the electric car segment.
-It’s a sophisticated, technologically advanced and minimalist rival to the Tesla Model 3.
+The Polestar 2 sprinkles some Scandinavian style over the electric car segment.
+It’s a sophisticated, technologically advanced and aethetically appealing rival to the Tesla Model 3 (see below).
 The Scandi-noir drama to the Hollywood blockbuster.

 The lineup now consists of a choice between Single Motor variants in Standard or Long Range trim, or a Dual Motor version with the option of a Performance Pack.
-The range estimates, ahem, range from 343 to 408 miles, with prices starting from £45,000.
+Range figures are anything between 343 and 408 miles, with prices starting from £45,000.

 We said: ‘The Polestar 2 has evolved substantially during its lifetime, and it remains one of the best EVs on sale.
 Being able to drive more than 400 miles on one charge is the best tonic for range anxiety, and it’s all wrapped-up with a premium ownership experience.’